 Whether you know exactly where you want to try to get your foot in the door or you are still trying to identify target organizations, you can begin by researching industries and organizations and identifying alumni and others to talk to as a way to build your knowledge base.

-Check out the Internship FIND section for tips and resources.
+Check out the Find an Internship page for tips and resources.

 Profiles | Beyond the Classroom